Corporate Governance Report

 Shareholders and potential investors can obtain information at any time on the current situation of the company from the Internet.
 Any interested party may subscribe to an electronic newsletter on our website, which reports the latest news from the group.
 Press releases, business and quarterly reports, as well as a detailed financial calendar in both German and English are published on our website.

-The DMG MORI group has drawn up a code of conduct that is applicable worldwide in all group companies and for all employees and, inter alia, governs their behaviour towards third parties.
-This code of conduct is set out more specifically in the compliance guidelines in the areas of anti-corruption, competition law behaviour, export controls and dealing with insider information.
+The code of conduct of the DMG MORI group is applicable worldwide in all group companies and applies to all employees and, inter alia, governs their behaviour towards third parties.
+This code of conduct is set out more specifically in the compliance guidelines inter alia in the areas of anti-corruption, competition law behaviour, export controls and dealing with insider information.

-Our compliance management system, which we introduced in 2008, has been expanded considerably in the reporting period.
-Alongside the Chief Compliance Officer, who reports directly to the chairman of the Executive Board, local compliance officers have been appointed at the plants or for the regions, respectively.
-The compliance officers ensure that the measures are implemented and thus support the Chief Compliance Officer in his duties.
+Our compliance management system, which we introduced in 2008, has been further expanded, also this year.
+Alongside the Chief Compliance Officer, who reports directly to the chairman of the Executive Board, local compliance officers have been appointed at the plants or at the regions, respectively.
+The local compliance officers ensure that the measures are implemented and thus support the Chief Compliance Officer in his duties.
 Beyond this, our compliance work is supported by the Compliance Committee.
-The Committee is composed of experts from the audit, legal, risk management, internal control system, personnel, IT, purchasing and sales departments; the Committee acts as an advisor to the Chief Compliance Officer.
+The Committee is composed of experts from the audit, legal, risk management, internal control system, personnel, it, purchasing and sales departments; the Committee acts as an advisor to the Chief Compliance Officer.
 All employees have the possibility to address questions relating to compliance to their local compliance officer or to the Chief Compliance Officer or central compliance management, respectively.
 In addition, we have set up a compliance helpdesk, which employees may contact by email.
+In order to ensure that our compliance management system is adjusted to the present conditions at all group companies at all times, regular meetings and functions tests are conducted at the group affiliates.

-In order to establish our compliance programme for 2015, we have carried out a dedicated analysis of all compliance risks, both centrally and locally, at the group units.
-We will align our compliance measures with the risks identified.
-In this respect the emphasis in 2015 will be placed on the topics of anti-corruption, antitrust law and export controls.
+Our senior executives regularly attend training sessions organised by the Chief Compliance Officer.
+Our senior executives are then expected to act as multipliers, passing their knowledge on to their employees.
+Moreover, online training courses are conducted for all employees.
+In order to establish our compliance programme, we have carried out a dedicated analysis of all compliance risks, both centrally and locally, at the group units.
+We align our compliance measures with the identified risks and review the processing of further compliance topics.

 Financial Accounting and Annual Audit

-We have again agreed with the annual auditors, KPMG AG Wirtschaftsprüfungsgesellschaft, Berlin, for this reporting period that the chairman of the Supervisory Board and the chairman of the Finance and Audit Committee be informed without delay of any grounds for exclusion or bias that may arise during the audit insofar as these cannot be eliminated.
-In addition, the auditors shall also immediately report any findings and events that arise during the audit of the financial statements and consolidated financial statements that have a significant bearing on the work of the Supervisory Board.
-Moreover, the auditor will inform the Supervisory Board or note in the audit report if, when conducting the audit, any facts are discovered that are inconsistent with the declaration of conformity issued by the Executive Board and Supervisory Board under the corporate governance code.
+We have again agreed with the annual auditors, KPMG AG Wirtschaftsprüfungsgesellschaft, Berlin, for this reporting period that the chairman of the Supervisory Board and the chairman of the Finance and Audit Committee have to be informed without delay of any grounds for exclusion or bias that may arise during the audit insofar as these cannot be eliminated.
+In addition, the auditor shall also immediately report any findings and events that arise during the audit of the financial statements and consolidated financial statements that have a significant bearing on the work of the Supervisory Board.
+Moreover, the auditor will inform the Supervisory Board or note in the audit report if, when conducting the audit, any facts are discovered that are inconsistent with the declaration of conformity issued by the Executive Board and Supervisory Board under the Corporate Governance Code.

 Share Ownership of the Executive Board and Supervisory Board Members

-- The Supervisory Board member Dr Masahiko Mori, as the majority shareholder in DMG MORI COMPANY LIMITED (Nagoya, Japan), which holds 24.3 per cent of the share capital of DMG MORI AKTIENGESELLSCHAFT, is indirectly a shareholder of DMG MORI AKTIENGESELLSCHAFT.
+Only one member of the Supervisory Board is an indirect shareholder in DMG MORI AKTIENGESELLSCHAFT.
+The Supervisory Board member Dr.-Ing.
+Masahiko Mori holds shares in DMG MORI COMPANY LIMITED (Nagoya, Japan).
+The DMG MORI COMPANY LIMITED holds, directly and indirectly 60.67 per cent of the share capital of DMG MORI AKTIENGESELLSCHAFT (as at 31 December 2015).
+Hence, Dr.-Ing.
+Masahiko Mori is indirectly a shareholder of DMG MORI AKTIENGESELLSCHAFT.

-The DMG MORI group also complies with the suggestions of the Code to a large extent.
-Deviations arise at present in the area of the annual general meeting.
-The Code suggests that it should be possible to contact the proxy exercising the shareholder’s voting rights as instructed by the shareholder during the annual general meeting.
-As before, for organisational reasons, we have not provided for the complete transmission of the annual general meeting over the internet.
+The DMG MORI group also complies with the suggestions of the German Corporate Governance Codex to a large extent.
+Deviations arise at present in the area of the Annual General Meeting.
+The Code suggests that it should be possible to contact the proxy exercising the shareholder’s voting rights as instructed by the shareholder during the Annual General Meeting.
+For organisational reasons, no provision has been made to livestream the entire Annual General Meeting.

 Corporate Public Relations: